Ubaidur123/lumio-policy/README.md

 ## Data Retention

 We retain your account information for as long as your account remains active.
-You may request deletion of your account and associated data at any time by contacting us at [Insert Contact Email].
+You may request deletion of your account and associated data at any time by contacting us at ubaidwasiq@gmail.com

 ## Your Rights